ljunggren/boozang-docs/README.md

 **Delete**

 Deletes one or several actions.

-Use Ctrl/CMD functions to multi-select.
+Tip: Use Ctrl/CMD functions to multi-select.

 **Disable**

-Disables action so it´s skipped when test is run.
+A disabled action is skipped when a test is run.
 Useful to debug tests.

 ### Action details
 ## Element selection